psyomn/notes/languages/haskell/minibattle/minibattle.markdown

 With that sort of organization, we can dynamically bind the type of functions we want for leveling up.
 For example, if after a level up, we'll require double the experience, or an exponent of the experience.
+We can do similar things to grant different buffs on level ups.
+For example we can assign different functions which would selectively update different attributes (strength, intelligence, etc) of the entity, and compose them with any other buffs or debuffs we see fit.

 ~~~~haskell
 makeDoubleExp :: LevelingEngine -> LevelingEngine